(Note: this zine is from 2018, but the text here has been edited and updated since then)

 Support survivors.
 For a great list of “dos” and “don’ts,” check out “Supporting a Survivor: The Basics” at www.knowyourix.org.

 Create art.
 Broadcast.
 Plant seeds.
 Whatever platform you have access to, no one else has that same access.
-For example, here’s a list of poems about consent and healthy sexuality.
+You can also share existing art; for example, here’s a list of poems about consent and healthy sexuality.

-Remember that it’s not just about perpetrators and victims.
-We can all disrupt harmful– or potentially harmful– situations.
-Whether you’re at a party and you witness someone trying to take advantage of someone else, or you’re on the bus and someone is being harassed, or you’re just on the internet and someone is saying harmful things, the classic “bystander intervention” approach highlights three tactics:
+Bystander Intervention: Remember that it’s not just about perpetrators and victims.
+We can all disrupt harmful—or potentially harmful—situations.
+Whether you’re at a party and you witness someone trying to take advantage of someone else, or you’re on the bus and someone is being harassed, or you’re just on the internet and someone is saying harmful things, a great introduction to what individuals can do is Right To Be’s “5Ds of Bystander Intervention.”

 On that last note, I’d also recommend this video, and this article, which both acknowledge the power of the bystander intervention approach while sharing some necessary critiques; a quote from the latter: